Deloitte offers five strategies to help find efficiencies and avoid unnecessary disturbances.

 The definition was clarified because of concerns that many transactions that should be considered asset acquisitions were being recorded as business acquisitions for accounting purposes.

 The latest drafts address issues in the aerospace and defense, telecommunications, and time-share industries.

 Three possible alternative recognition approaches for governmental fund reporting are included in an Invitation to Comment issued by GASB.

-New working drafts issued by FinREC address issues that financial statement preparers in the gaming and airline industries may encounter as they implement FASB’s new revenue recognition standard.
+Financial statement preparers and auditors face important challenges as they implement FASB’s new revenue recognition standard.

-The update is meant to simplify and improve the model.
+The new standard is meant to simplify income tax reporting.

 The new standard affects the determination of the primary beneficiary.